IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

   version number and use different code paths for the two formats) and code that reads the old format could not read the new format.
-Note that adding a new block type or a new option is NOT such a change.
+Note that adding a new block type or a new option is NOT such a change; incompatibly changing the format of an existing block type would be such a change.
+Note that using a major version number other than 1 when writing a section of a pcapng file will produce a section that most existing software will not be able to read.

 * Minor Version (16 bits): an unsigned value, giving the number of the current minor version of the format.
 The